SmirnovM91/node-cctalk/README.md

+# node-cctalk a succesor of cctalk on npm

-Node Library to interface coin detectors and other peripheral devices speaking the ccTalk protocol
+Node Library to interface coin detectors, bill validators and other peripheral devices speaking the ccTalk protocol
 ==================================================================================================

 This library aims to provide support for various peripheral devices that use the ccTalk protocol